 The screenshot shows the Citrix ADC VPX (1000) web interface.
 The top navigation bar includes links for Dashboard, Configuration, Reporting, Documentation, and Downloads.
 The Configuration link is highlighted with a red box.
 The left sidebar under the System category has a red box around the Settings link.
 The main content area shows the 'Settings' page with a 'Modes and Features' section.
 The 'Configure Basic Features' link is highlighted with a red box.
 Other options in this section include Configure Modes, Configure Advanced Features, and Configure Extra Management CPU.
-Below this is an 'ADM' section with a link to 'Configure ADM Parameters'.
+Below this is an 'ADM' section with a link to Configure ADM Parameters.
+A yellow exclamation mark icon is visible near the bottom of the sidebar.